Sejal1109/2d_Platformer_Game/Instructions/Instruction manual .md

-﻿Project One: Adventures of A Little Blue Witch
+*Project One: Adventures of A Little Blue Witch
-By Sejal and Alexie
+By Sejal and Alexie*

 **Creating the File:**